Skip to main content

 Reading, VT

 Reading VT Energy FairNot sure how to spend your Mini Grant?
-Read this case study about how the Reading Energy Board worked with the Mount Ascutney Regional Commission to put theirs towards an incredibly successful town energy fair, for residents of all ages!
+Read Reading's case study about how the Reading Energy Board worked with the Mount Ascutney Regional Commission to put theirs towards an incredibly successful town energy fair, for residents of all ages!
 Community members enjoyed a free lunch, demoed electric cars and e-bikes, and spoke to their neighbors and friends about personal experiences with home weatherization, heat pumps, and other ways that folks in Reading are using renewable energy to meet their residential needs.
 Efficiency Vermont tabled the event as well, providing information on energy-saving incentives for Vermonters.

 In light of the state's devastating flooding this summer, the event inspired some impacted residents to incorporate energy conservation measures into their rebuilding—emphasizing the need for energy and climate resilience in Vermont's small towns.